hemanthpruthvi/PyAstroPol/README.md

 1. Download wavelength vs refractive index file as `.csv` from popular refractive index database [RefractiveIndexInfo](https://refractiveindex.info/).
 2. Rename the file to a material name which you can call e.g., for Aluminium the file name is `Al.csv`.
 3. Copy the `.csv` file into `./Materials/` directory.
-4. Format the material file using provided function i.e., `formatMaterialFile(MaterialName)` (without file exyensions).
+4. Format the material file using provided function i.e., `formatMaterialFile(MaterialName)` (without file extensions).

 [./Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples)
 It contains reveral examples files to demonstrate the applications of the package.
 They are provided in the form of `iPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.